casblood18/CodePath/Stardew/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!
+- [X] List anything else that you added to improve the site's functionality!
+I looked up the parallax scrolling and implemented that into this website

 ## Video Walkthrough